bloominstituteoftechnology/node-db1-project/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+SELECT orders.orderid, customers.customername, COUNT(orders.orderid) AS count
+FROM orders INNER JOIN customers ON orders.customerid=customers.customerid GROUP BY customername

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT orders.orderid, customers.customername, COUNT(orders.orderid) AS count
+FROM orders INNER JOIN customers ON orders.customerid=customers.customerid GROUP BY customername ORDER BY count DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT orders.orderid, customers.country, customers.city, COUNT(orders.orderid) AS count
+FROM orders INNER JOIN customers ON orders.customerid=customers.customerid GROUP BY customers.city ORDER BY count DESC

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM customers WHERE CustomerID NOT IN (select CustomerID from orders)